brown-bird/Cookbook/notes/smells/unit_testing/general_testing_smells.md

 ### Solutions
 - Fresh Fixture - Ultimate solution for erratic tests.
 Opposite of a Fresh Fixture is a Stale Fixture.
 If shared fixture must be used ensure fixture is immutable.

+### Todo:
+1. [ ] Refactor Solution sections to be more descriptive and maybe include examples